Satria-WS/TypeScript-FUNDAMENTAL-BOOK/Concept.md

 implicit vs explicit:
 implicit , often but not described clearly or directly, and often using implication or assumption. explicit , describes something that is very clear and without vagueness or ambiguity.

+tsconfig.json , for analyzing your code
+The important feature is that now you can run tsc to tell TypeScript to compile all the files in that folder.